 - Nigh-Invulnerable: Most monsters powerful enough to drive an adventure, and their main servitors.
 Players will have to find and exploit their one weakness to get around this.

 - Ninja Pirate Robot Zombie: The "Vampires" sourcebook has a vampire who's also a ninja for the players to deal with.

 - In some cases, killing a monster will kill all of the others of its kind it created too.
 Sometimes even the restless spirits whose deaths were caused as a result of those monsters are allowed to travel to the afterlife at the originator's destruction.

 - Our Vampires Are Different: There are multiple strains of vampirism in the game, each with its own abilities as well as weaknesses and immunities.
 Perhaps most notable is the African variant, which, instead of just an animated corpse, is actually a colony of blood-sucking insects controlling the movements of a corpse from the inside.

-- Rock Me, Asmodeus!: The module "Death On Tour" was about a network of rock stars who are secretly monsters, and use their tours to hunt for prey while going unnoticed.
+- Rotten Rock & Roll: The module "Death On Tour" was about a network of rock stars who are secretly monsters, and use their tours to hunt for prey while going unnoticed.

 - Silver Bullet: Carried by most characters and effective against common werewolves.
 Useless against the big ones, known as the Loup-du-mal.
 Only the blood of a righteous martyr hurts them.